Norra Latin: Closure

 The school finally closed in 1982 after 102 years of instruction.
-After the building and property had been transferred to the City, the Socialist majority on City Council voted to sell the property to the Swedish Trade Union Confederation.
+After the building and property had been transferred to the City, the Socialist majority on the City Council voted to sell the property to the Swedish Trade Union Confederation.
 After the ownership transfer, the school premises were used for two years as teaching facilities for the newly formed Tensta Gymnasium, known since 2010 as Ross Tensta Gymnasium and which follows the teaching principles of the private Ross School of Long Island, New York.

 By 1989 conversion of the former school building was complete, and it was renamed City Conference Centre, Stockholm (CCC).
 The Swedish TUC distributed 85% of the ownership shares in the facility among its major member unions.
 The building is now configured with 30 meeting rooms of various sizes.
 In conjunction with a neighbouring building, Folkets Hus ("House of the people"), the conference centre can accommodate as many as 4,000 attendees.